 - Notice to forward the tax bill to the new owner(s) if the property is transferred after bill is received

 - The Housesite Tax Information box contents are used to calculate any state payments that are adjusted for income.
 The information is reportable on certain state tax forms, e.g. the IN-111 Income Tax Return, HS-122 Homestead Declaration, HI-144 Property Tax Adjustment, and LC-142 Landlord Certificate.
-Information commonly required by the Department of Taxes are the 11-digit SPAN and the three-digit School Code.
+The 11-digit SPAN and the three-digit School Code are commonly required by the Department of Taxes.

 If the property is not your primary residence, you cannot declare it as your homestead.
 Your bill will show only the nonhomestead rate.